Have you met anyone who doesn’t like pizza?

 Start locating some recipes from trusted sources (like highly ranked on Allrecipes or from a blogger you trust) and start experimenting.
 We use bread flour mainly, but recipes using whole wheat are out there too.
 I don’t recommend going the store-bought version, for both cost and nutrition, but if you must, be sure to look for hydrogenated oils and any other ingredient you can’t pronounce or don’t recognize.

-When we first started making our own pizza, we asked my dad what he recommended for sauce (since he IS a chef and all) and he said Italian tomatoes.
+When we first started making our own homemade pizza, we asked my dad what he recommended for sauce (since he IS a chef and all) and he said Italian tomatoes.
 He brought home two large cans and we tried them both with one being a clear winner.
 Amazon – by far – has the best price for Cento Italian Tomatoes (<– affiliate link).
 We paid twice as much locally (at a specialty shop) before realizing Amazon had them.
 The price per can is $2.53 and each can makes enough for two pizza nights.

 We tried a different recipe once when our Cento stash was low (see above), using tomatoes we had in the fridge and dried herbs from the spice cabinet.
 My step-mom has also made her own by roasting her garden tomatoes first and using fresh herbs.
 Out of tomatoes?
 Start with pasta sauce and spruce it up!